BRIE TRIPP, PhD

 Positionality

-Through my years as a white woman in academia, I have witnessed the racial, gender, and socioeconomic homogenization as I've move up the ladder ranks of its structure.
-This is, in part, due to institutional racism, sexism, classism, ableism, homophobia, and xenophobia that is inherently woven into Western society.
-I am also critically aware of how the culture of science creates inequitable spaces for students who don't identify with the dominant Eurocentric mold.
-As an educator and researcher, it is my duty to continually push against these injustices by creating spaces that promote inclusivity and acceptance of students, mentees, and coworkers, irrespective of background and demographics.
+Through my years as an able-bodied, cis-gendered, white woman in academia, I have witnessed the racial, gender, and socioeconomic homogenization as I've moved up the ladder ranks of its structure.
+This is, in part, due to systemic racism, sexism, classism, ableism, homophobia, and xenophobia that is inherently woven into Western society.
+I am also critically aware of how the culture of science (re)produces these 'isms' and perpetuates inequitable spaces for students who don't identify with the dominant Eurocentric culture.
+As an educator and researcher, I have the privilege to continually push against these injustices by creating spaces that promote justice and and center the voices of students from underserved backgrounds.
 This is what drives my teaching and research.

 Background